yrodriguezmd/Credit_card/README.md

 This individual analysis was done for purposes of comparing and merging results as part of a group project for the Data Science 2: Statistical Analysis, a course offered by University of Toronto / University of Waterloo, 2021.

 The analyses were done in a Jupyter notebook, and utilizes the pandas, numpy, matplotlib, seaborn, scipy, statsmodels and sklearn libraries.
-Statistical tests done included t-test, chi-squred, ANOVA, Linear Regression and Logistic Regression.
+Statistical tests done included t-test, chi-squared, ANOVA, Linear Regression and Logistic Regression.

 ## Statement of Hypotheses